 When an Athletic Scholarship Is Not Available

 In your early correspondence with coaches, determine what kind of scholarship money might theoretically be available for you.
 Find out the size of the scholarship pools from which you’d be drawing.
-Determine if your candidate teams are fully funded—i.e., if the team you’re researching has the full allotment of scholarships.
+Determine if your candidate teams are fully funded—i.e. if the team you’re researching has the full allotment of scholarships.
 This can be a strong indicator of a school’s financial commitment to the team and of the team’s commitment to you.
-It says a lot if a team is offering you a 75% scholarship out of its pool of four total scholarships.
+It says a lot if a team offers you a 75% scholarship out of its pool of four total scholarships.

 Later In The Process…